 This is especially helpful for true emergencies when you can’t afford to wait even a day.
 The key to making this happen is preparation.
 Having your recent bank statements and other business information on hand will help your application move to the front of the line and get you the cash you need without delay.

-What Affects Your Funding Speed
+What Factors Influence Your Funding Speed?

 Several factors influence how quickly you can get your funds.
 Lenders who understand the home care industry look at the overall health of your business, not just a single credit score.
 They’ll consider your agency’s revenue, how long you’ve been in business, and your cash flow.
 They know that you often have to wait 30, 60, or even 90 days for reimbursements, and they factor that into their decision.